 - Ongoing Administration: The MEP sponsor handles the majority of the administrative tasks, including compliance with IRS and Department of Labor requirements, submitting required documents, and managing plan assets.

-The particular, financial-based benefits for your Rochester, NY small business retirement plan is dependent upon which plan you choose.
-However, a small business retirement plan, whichever one you choose, has universal benefits.
-Three out of five employees say that a retirement plan is a "very important" factor in job satisfaction, while employers reap the benefits both during tax season and in office productivity.
-Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:
+The specific, financial-based advantages to your Rochester, NY small business retirement plan will largely be based on the specific plan you set up.
+That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
+Three out of five employees responded to a survey saying it is a "very important" factor in job satisfaction, while employers reap the benefits both during tax season and in office productivity.
+Companies and employees will both enjoy:

 Employee Benefits